animal-tree/Writing-stuff/Stuff42-GradsAlliance-draft.md

 But even if they can reduce education costs or cancel debt, they won't without student and faculty and public pressure.
 Join [grads alliance](https://www.facebook.com/groups/1600564167019335/) since I haven't seen this bold, and legitimate, of a worker-and-public-led-pressure-campaign on university financial policy — meaning, between grad workers, faculty, students, and public, to reduce tuition costs and cancel student debt — ever suggested elsewhere.

+If enough people give a shit, they have no choice.
+Join.